 Creating and Sustaining a Safe Container

-Creating a container means creating the kind of classroom environment that values and supports all of its members.
-This can mean a number of things, from simply thinking about the way we arrange the physical space in a room to facilitating discussion, to more complex acts like being an embodied teacher and creating community agreements.
+Establishing a safe container means creating an inclusive classroom environment that values and supports all of its members.
+This can mean a number of things, from simply thinking about the way we arrange the physical space in a room to facilitating discussion, to more complex acts like being an embodied teacher, making trauma-sensitive instructional choices, and creating community agreements.

 Here are tips to create and sustain a class container that supports you and your students:

-- What are they excited and concerned about?
+- What are they excited or concerned about?

 - What makes them uniquely them?